-According to EU Political Report, Russia has no constraints in applying the widest range of instruments to reverse its loss of political influence in Ukraine.
-The ruling elite in modern Russia still dreams of the geopolitical project of the “Russian World”, to ensure domination of the post-Soviet space by Moscow’s neo-empire, writes James Wilson in his article published at Ukrinform.
+According to EU Political Report, russia has no constraints in applying the widest range of instruments to reverse its loss of political influence in Ukraine.
+The ruling elite in modern russia still dreams of the geopolitical project of the “russian World”, to ensure domination of the post-Soviet space by moscow’s neo-empire, writes James Wilson for ukrinform.net.

 Under this scenario, the next steps will be: